sebalp100/SQL-Animals/README.md

 ### Usage

-To run the project, execute the following command in your terminal or in pgAdmin:
+To run the project, execute the following command in your SQL Shell or in pgAdmin:

 - Use the code from scheme.sql to create a new database
 - Use the code from data.sql to insert new animal data into your table